ecrespo/fastapi_todos/.junie/guidelines.md

     - TODO_DB_DIR: directory for the SQLite DB (defaults to settings module dir); created if missing.
     - TODO_DB_FILENAME: DB filename (default: todos.db).
 Set to :memory: for an in-memory SQLite database.
     - AUTH_DEFAULT_TOKEN: set to fix the default token value created/ensured at startup; otherwise a token is generated and logged once.
-  - Database backend selection (current, see app/shared/db.py & README):
+  - Database backend selection (see app/shared/db.py & README):
     - DB_ENGINE: sqlite (default), mysql, or postgresql.
 Primarily for local/dev defaults.
     - DATABASE_URL: full async DSN; if provided, it overrides granular parts.
       Examples: